everest-engineering/lhotse/README.md

 (Note that functional tests share the same port number for embedded database as for the containerised database, if tests fail try running `./gradlew composeDown` first).

-To run the application server, including starting up containers Postgres and MongoDB:
+Start up containers for Postgres and MongoDB:

+`docker-compose -f launcher/docker-compose.yml up`

+To run the application server using Gradle:

 `./gradlew bootRun`

 To create a docker image:

-`./gradlew dockerBuild`
+`./gradlew bootBuildImage`

+To run the application server container with a TTY attached, allocating 2GiB memory and applying the `prod` Spring profile:

+`docker run -t -m 2G --network host -e "SPRING_PROFILES_ACTIVE=prod" your.organisation.here/lhotse:$BUILD_VERSION`

 To see all available Gradle tasks for this project: